bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 The people building things on top of what we're doing.
 That's really exciting.
 And that's where more people will come into there and they're going to come into the low level and go, what I want to do?
-I want to implement Lightning Protocols from scratch.
+I want to implement Lightning protocols from scratch.
 You know, I welcome the crazies.
 If you're listening to this and going, that's what I want to do, I want to implement that.
 You're my people.